Order of Probation

 - Attend and complete a HIV / AIDS Awareness Program;

 If you are sentenced to Community Control, you must comply with certain special conditions of supervision that can include reporting to your probation officer once a week, remaining in your home except when you are at work, maintaining a daily log of your activities, submitting to and paying for electronic monitoring.

 If you are sentenced to Drug Offender Probation, you must comply with certain special conditions of supervision that can include paying for and successfully completing a specialized drug treatment program on an in-patient or out-patient basis which may include random urine tests (urinalysis) and counseling sessions.

 If the probation officer alleges that you violated any term of your probation, then the probation officer will complete an affidavit of violation of probation.
 The court can issue a warrant for your arrest based on the allegations that you violated a term of the probation.

-Contact an experienced criminal defense lawyer in Tampa, Hillsborough County, Florida, if you need more information about a probation, house arrest or community control sentence, early termination of probation, or sealing a criminal record after being released from probation in Tampa or Plant City in Hillsborough, FL, or the surrounding areas.
+Contact an experienced criminal defense lawyer in Tampa, Hillsborough County, FL, if you need more information about a probation, house arrest or community control sentence, early termination of probation, or sealing a criminal record after being released from probation in Tampa or Plant City in Hillsborough, FL, or the surrounding areas.
+We also represent clients charged with violation of probation in Pinellas County, FL.
 Call 813-250-0500 to speak with an attorney about the particular facts and circumstances of your case today.